Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Leasing vs. buying equipment

-Opening a restaurant can be very expensive, and you may be tempted to buy used or lease wherever possible to save money.
-While there are certain pieces where this makes financial sense, Diamond recommends looking at the life of the equipment.
-“If the equipment is going to last over two years, it may be better to purchase on a loan or capital lease,” he said.
+While it makes sense to lease some equipment, Diamond recommends looking at the life of the equipment before deciding whether to buy or lease.
+“If the equipment is going to last over two years, it may be better to purchase on a loan or capital lease,” Diamond advised.
 “If [it’s] two years or less, leasing is a better option.”

-Leasing is also a good option when you’re first starting out.
-That’s because some studies estimate that 60 percent of restaurants fail in the first year.
+Leasing equipment makes sense when you’re starting a restaurant because, unfortunately, some studies estimate that 60 percent of restaurants fail in the first year — and 80 percent fail in the first five years.
 It’s a difficult pill to swallow, but it’s true.
-And 80 percent fail in the first five years.
-Some other benefits of leasing:

 • Leasing may make you eligible for tax credits.
 You may be able to deduct payments as a business expense.